GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 5/ Time to construct the snippet

-We assume that PS contains the two digits to add, PS = ab, when executing the snippet.
+We assume that PS contains the two digits to add, PS = ab, when starting the snippet.

 1st step: we construct a double look up table used to extract ]a0] et [b0] :